 Our guide to measuring and fitting electric curtain motors.
 Here at M-Systems we understand the challenges with integrating technology into every day life.
 However, as the world moves into the realms of home automation and IoT (Internet of Things) these changes will soon become the norm.
-So, in order to help we have compiled some bits of information below that are designed to make life as easy as possible;
+So, in order to help make this as painless as possible we have compiled some bits of information below that are designed to make life as easy as possible;

-Length – How long does your curtain track need to be?
-That will depend on the style you want, but as a standard its recommended that you measure for the width of the window plus and additional 30/40cm, this will ensure your curtains will comfortably cover your window.
-Also your track should be approximately 15cm above your window.
+Length – The first question to ask?
+How long does your curtain track need to be? and although that may seem a simple question the thing to understand is it will depend on the style you want, but as a standard its recommended that you measure for the width of the window plus and additional 20/30cm, this will ensure your curtains will comfortably cover your window plus any bleed of light that may creep around the sides.

-Using the below diagram as an example the window opening itself is 145cm, so the curtain track is measured at 185cm and the curtain box around gives 5cm gap at each end.
+Using the below diagram as an example, the window opening itself is 145cm, so the curtain track is measured at 185cm with the curtain box giving a 5cm gap at each end.

-Multiple Tracks – Good news for those who wish to automate both a netting along with an over curtain, with the use of our multi channel wall controls and remotes its possible to have two layers of curtains within the same windows and control them both with the single remote or wall control, to ensure that you have the available space needed to hang both tracks please review the below guide.
+Multiple Tracks – Good news for those who wish to automate both a netting along with an over curtain, with the use of our remotes its possible to have two layers of curtains within the same windows and control them both with the single remote, to ensure that you have the available space needed to hang both tracks please review the below guide. note we also supply double wall brackets for such a situation, if you require this simply request a double wall bracket when making your purchase.

-Angles – As all windows are not the same we are able to supply angles at both 90 and 135 degrees in order to fit the most common bay and recessed windows.
-However, measuring for these can be a complex task, so in order to ensure that you have the correct measurements by reviewing the below guide.
+Angles – As not all windows are the same we are able to supply angles at both 90 and 135 degrees in order to fit the most common bay and recessed windows.
+However, measuring for these can be a complex task, so in order to ensure that you have the correct measurements you can follow the below guide.

-In order to measure the correct length for a Bay or Corner window obtain the lengths of A and B for a Corner Window or A, B and C for a Bay Window (for Bay Windows also gather measurement D so that we can validate that the measurements and angles are correct) .
-After, add the lengths (A+B or A+B+C) together and purchase from the sizes available including the number of bends needed.
+In order to measure the correct length for a Bay or Corner window, using the below diagrams as an example obtain the lengths of A and B for a Corner Window or A, B and C for a Bay Window (for Bay Windows also gather measurement D so that we can validate that the measurements and angles are correct) .
+After, add the lengths (A+B or A+B+C) together to get the total length required and purchase from the sizes available including the number of bends needed.
 Please note that tracks for Corner and Bay windows will be reduced in size by 3cm to allow for the wall/ceiling brackets to be fitted.

 |Track type||2m Track||3m Track||4m Track||5m Track||6m Track||8m Track||12m Track|

-M-Systems recommends that only competent and certified professionals should work with electrics.
-However, our curtain motors consist of a simple 240v 3 wire and 4 wire system,
+M-Systems advises that only competent and certified professionals should work with electrics.
+However, our curtain motors consist of a simple 240v 3 wire and 4 wire system;

-3 Wire Systems are used within our RF motors and consist of a single power, neutral and earth, controlling the operation of the motor is done via the remote or an RF bridge/transmitter.
-For more detail see the below schematic.4 Wire Systems are used within out standard motors, these utilities two power connections (one for Open and the other for Close operations), neutral and earth.
+3 Wire Systems are used within our RF motors and consist of a single power, neutral and earth.
+Controlling the operation of the motor is done via the remote or an RF bridge/transmitter.
+For more detail see the below schematic.4 Wire Systems are used within out standard motors, these utilities two power connections (one for Open and the other for Close operations), neutral and earth, these motors should be wired into a high load switch.
 For more detail see the below schematic.

 Home Automation allows you to control many aspects of your home or office environment, from your heating/cooling, lights, Audio Visual systems, security, the power for home appliances and now with the onset of IoT (internet of things) this control is expanding tremendously into actually controlling the smaller aspects and functions of these appliances!